-The Ranch has employment opportunities within its residential, educational, clinical, and community programs (see career descriptions below) located at the Pilot Butte campus, in the city of Regina, in the city of Prince Albert, at its Buckland campus outside of Prince Albert and at its Corman Park campus outside the city of Saskatoon.
+The Ranch has employment opportunities within its residential, family, educational, clinical, and community programs (see career descriptions below) located at the Pilot Butte campus, in the city of Regina, in the city of Prince Albert, at its Buckland campus outside of Prince Albert and at its Corman Park campus outside the city of Saskatoon.

 Qualifications for a career at Ranch Ehrlo start with an interest in working with youth.
 Career opportunities are suited to a variety of backgrounds including: youth care work, kinesiology, social work, psychology, special care aide, rehabilitation, human justice, education, and more.

 The youth care worker (YCW) provides day- to-day child/youth care functions, including basic parenting duties such as providing the residents with a safe, nurturing, and structured living environment, and transmitting appropriate values.
 The YCW is involved in the implementation of the treatment plan and in meeting the residents’ emotional and physical needs.
 The YCW will work a variety of shifts including evenings, nights, weekends, and holidays.

 The personal support workers (PSW) provide day-to-day youth/adult care functions, such as providing the residents with a safe, nurturing, and structured living environment, and transmitting appropriate values.
 The PSW is involved in the implementation of the treatment plan and in meeting the residents’ emotional and physical needs and vocational plans as required.
 The PSW will work a variety of shifts including evenings, nights, sleepovers, weekends, and holidays.

 • Clinical Support Leaders